Algobi Review: Legit Broker or Just Another Scam?

 Summary of the trading account options offered by Algobi

-• Swap rates for long and short positions.
+• Swaps for long and short positions.

 • Trading hours.